stelzinga/MF/Management_Framework-Appendix.md

 - Office (Assets): building where Staff work and which provides the necessary structure for User Apps through items like chair, desk, electricity, network, etc. This could be home if home working is applicable for the Company.
 - Staff (Staff): an employee working in office or from home or both using one or more User Apps, this includes personal devices with company software accessible via internet (broadband, WiFi, etc).
 Structurally, this also includes the psychological constraints.
 - User Apps (Assets): Software running on Hardware and connecting to Server Apps i.e., a PC or Laptop with office software (word processor, mail, chat) and business software.
 Some User Apps can be standalone i.e., not connecting to a Server App.
 - Server Apps (Assets): core business functionality embedded in Software and running on Hardware.
 The Server App is thus Software + Hardware.
-In the Conceptual Framework the Server Apps also embeds *Data* e.g., orders, contracts, transactions, referential, static data, procedures.
-Server Apps are deemed running in a separate building called Data Center, but this is not necessarily true for smaller companies.
+In the Conceptual Framework the Server Apps also embeds *Data* e.g., orders, contracts, transactions, referential, static data, referntial data, procedures, etc. Server Apps are deemed running in a separate building called Data Center, but this is not necessarily true for smaller companies.
 - Suppliers (Suppliers): third parties providing essential services to the company e.g., data vendors, exchanges, brokers, but also building rentals (see below).
 - ⇆, ⇗⇙: any Interaction -and thus dependency- between Components.
 It can include a chair and desk in an Office for a Staff for example.
 In the case of User Apps and Server Apps it concerns *Network* components like Routers, Switches, cabling, telecommunications, etc. In general, all Network connectivity is assured by a combination of company *and* Supplier owned Networks.
 In the Conceptual Framework, however, we mean the Company-maintained Network.
 For example, if a telco line between two locations fails, then that is a Supplier issue, even if it concerns a Network.

 The Components in the above diagram are few.
 In reality, however, *each* Component may have *Sub-Components* and of each there can be many instances.
 For example, a Company may operate out of two countries meaning two different Public Infras.
 In most cases there are  many Staff, using many different User Apps running on one or more PCs and/or Laptops.
 Staff can operate from several floors in a single Office building or even across multiple Office buildings in a single country.
 The User Apps connect to many Server Apps running on many servers connecting to different Suppliers.
-If one were to expand the above conceptual diagram into its possible Sub-Components then depending on the company, it can span many pages of diagram with a vast amount of detail.
+If one were to expand the above conceptual diagram into its possible Sub-Components and instances then depending on the company, it can span many pages of diagram with a vast amount of detail.
 In this section most often the term *Components* is used to indicate both Components as well the more granular level of Sub-Components and instances.

 ### Unavailability
 From the above Components, it is easy to see that for day-to-day Activities, every Component needs to be available and operating as expected.
 Said differently, by theoretically *shocking* or *stressing* each Component, an assessment can be made into the capacity of a company to sustain Operations were a Component *unavailable* even if partially.
 Such assessment can then help determine what would be required to continue the Activities that make up Operations.

-Unavailability Levels
+#### Unavailability Levels
 There are many ways to stress components.
 But the simplest way is to simply *assume* a component is either not stressed, partially stressed or fully stressed, in other words a Components is:
 - 0% unavailable: fully available, 100% available
 - 50% unavailable: partially available, anything between 0% and 100% unavailable
 - 100% unavailable: not available, 0% available

-Unavailability Reasons
+#### Unavailability Reasons
 Each Component has many different reasons to be (partially) unavailable:
 - Staff can be sick or having had an accident either directly or indirectly (family member).
 Or Staff can simply walk out on work e.g., a strike or resignation, etc.
 - Hardware will fail at one point e.g., memory failure, cooling unit failure, electricity failure, disk failure, etc. This can impact both User Apps and Server Apps.